-The book is bogged down by its unreasonably extended length, and the early elimination of the mystery of the lady in Shroud turning out to be a mortal human being, rather than a vampire.
+The book is bogged down by its unreasonably extended length and the early elimination of the mystery of the lady in Shroud turning out to be a mortal human being rather than a vampire.
 Its apparent sexism is also a knock.
 But aside from all this, it is a simple story that one can enjoy.

 ‘Jewel of the Seven Stars’

 The ‘Jewel of Seven Stars’ was written in 1903.
 After ‘Dracula’ it is one of Stoker’s most popular and acclaimed novels.
 The novel was written as interest in egyptology soared around Europe.
 It is about a young man, Malcolm, who is roped into participating in an experiment to bring back an ancient mummified Egyptian Queen, Tera, back to life.
-The leader of this project, the daring egyptologist, Trelawny, appears to have been attacked by some mysterious forces in his home, so his daughter, Margaret, solicits Malcolm’s help in protecting her father.
+The leader of this project, the daring egyptologist Trelawny, appears to have been attacked by some mysterious forces in his home, so his daughter, Margaret, solicits Malcolm’s help in protecting her father.
 Malcolm was devoted to her and was motivated by his desire to protect Margaret.

 The mystery behind Trelawny’s attacks was revealed when a colleague of his arrives to tell of their adventures at Tera’s tomb.
-Trelawny himself comes to later on and declares his intentions to resurrect Tera by arranging some of the artifacts he brought from Tera’s tomb in a particular order.
+Trelawny himself comes later on and declares his intentions to resurrect Tera by arranging some of the artifacts he brought from Tera’s tomb in a particular order.
 The experiment is done to disastrous consequences as it leaves everybody, save Malcolm, dead, with the resurrected spirit of Tera free and roaming England.

-This ending was deemed too horrific and Stoker was forced to revise it in a later republication, allowing all the participants to survive this time.
+This ending was deemed too horrific and Bram Stoker was forced to revise it in a later republication, allowing all the participants to survive this time.
 The book helped solidify Stoker’s reputation as a master of the Gothic horror genre in the early twentieth century.
 The book demonstrated Stoker’s deep knowledge of Egyptology and undeniable mastery of horror.

 ‘The Lair of the White Worm’

-Also known as ‘The Garden of Evil‘, ‘The Lair of the White Worm’ is Bram Stoker’s twelfth and final novel and was published in 1911 by William Rider and Son, Limited.
+Also known as ‘The Garden of Evil,’ ‘The Lair of the White Worm’ is Bram Stoker’s twelfth and final novel and was published in 1911 by William Rider and Son, Limited.
 It is a horror story that features an evil woman, Arabella, who terrorizes the neighborhood by turning into a giant white worm.

-The story is focused on Adam Salton, who relocates from Australia to England at the request of his only surviving relative, Richard Salton, who wants to make Adam heir of his estate.
+The story is focused on Adam Salton, who relocates from Australia to England at the request of his only surviving relative, Richard Salton, who wants to make Adam heir to his estate.
 Adam’s arrival at Richard Salton’s house in Mercer would plunge him into the center of mysterious and inexplicable occurrences.
 The book was adapted into a British horror film in 1988 British which starred Hugh Grant and Amanda Donohoe.

 ‘Mystery Of The Sea’